xak1234/Projects/README.md

 ### 🧠 [Criminal Minds Sim](./criminal-minds/README.md)
 AI-driven psychological simulation.
 Integration of AI API's and Huge background information to profile the mind of numerous serial killers and characters of interest.
 Interrogate their simulated minds, profile behavior, includes a number of inbuilt games related to the source material.
+The Yorkshire Ripper, Zodiac & more !

 ### 🕹️ [Gamez Arcade](./gamez-arcade-showcase/README.md)